 Sunday, December 12, 2021Sold Out

 Sunday, December 19, 2021Sold Out Tuesday, December 21, 2021Sold Out

 Historically, the Christmas parties didn’t tend to have the same level of popularity as the Halloween ones, but there is a lot of pent-up demand for Disney right now.
 And with limited options for “special” touches to add to a trip (like tours, etc.), guests looking to add a little extra pixie dust may find themselves more likely to plan a visit to attend a Very Merriest After Hours.

-Very Merriest ticket prices aren’t cheap.
-And, as you can see below, the prices are the same for both adults AND kids:
+Very Merriest ticket prices were not cheap.
+And, as you can see below, the prices were the same for both adults AND kids: